• To close the gaps in learning

 4. Organisation and planning

 4.1 Subject policies address aims and objectives and long term plans, with particular consideration of the needs of young people with social, emotional and behavioural difficulties and associated specific learning difficulties in a diverse society.
 Policies and long term as well as medium term plans are reviewed regularly in line with current legislation and the changing needs of the school population.
-Short term plans are provided by teachers on a weekly basis, taking into AFL and each week is evaluated to ensure students are meeting targets and objectives.

 4.2 In keeping with our aim to provide a stable environment, the Clifton Centre follows the Social and Emotional Aspects of Learning programme (SEAL) There is an emphasis on learning emotional literacy skills to prepare the students for life beyond school.
 This is considered when planning schemes of work and lessons, as well as being delivered holistically throughout the centre.